microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgEntitlementManagementAccessPackageAssignment.md

                   - `[EndTime <String>]`: End time for the time range.
                   - `[StartTime <String>]`: Start time for the time range.
                 - `[TimeZone <String>]`: Specifies the time zone for the indicated time.
-          - `[ShowInAddressList <Boolean?>]`: Do not use in Microsoft Graph.
+          - `[ShowInAddressList <Boolean?>]`: Do not use in Microsoft.Graph.Beta.
 Manage this property through the Microsoft 365 admin center instead.
 Represents whether the user should be included in the Outlook global address list.
 See Known issue.
-          - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications will get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft Graph).
+          - `[SignInSessionsValidFromDateTime <DateTime?>]`: Any refresh tokens or sessions tokens (session cookies) issued before this time are invalid, and applications will get an error when using an invalid refresh or sessions token to acquire a delegated access token (to access APIs such as Microsoft.Graph.Beta).
 If this happens, the application will need to acquire a new refresh token by making a request to the authorize endpoint.
 Read-only.
 Use revokeSignInSessions to reset.
 Returned only on $select.
           - `[Skills <String[]>]`: A list for the user to enumerate their skills.
 Returned only on $select.
           - `[State <String>]`: The state or province in the user's address.
 Maximum length is 128 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).
           - `[StreetAddress <String>]`: The street address of the user's place of business.
 Maximum length is 1024 characters.
 Returned only on $select.
 Supports $filter (eq, ne, not, ge, le, in, startsWith, and eq on null values).